radhikaa-agrawal/Voice-Assistant-/README.md

 # Voice-Assistant Project

-Developing a voice assistant named ‘Jarvis’ by importing different libraries in Jupyter notebook.
+Developing a voice assistant named ‘Jarvis’ by importing different libraries in Jupyter notebook as a college Ai project